walterlivingston/dnd-session-vault/Gods/Cyric.md

+---
+# Notes
-God of trickery and mischeif.
+- God of trickery and mischief.